Zulpha, which others call Jalpha and Giolpha, is distant from Ispahan toward the South half an hours walk, the River Senderou running almost at

 Khaju Bridge - central pavilion

-Persian and European chronicles describe festivities held at the bridge, which was decorated with lights and flowers and served for viewing fireworks, boat races and parades, in particular during Nowruz celebrations.
+Persian and European chronicles describe festivities held at the bridge, which was decorated with lights and flowers.
+People gathered at the bridge to watch fireworks, boat races and parades, in particular during Nowruz celebrations.
 The Islamic calendar is tied to lunar phases and its New Year is not associated with the beginning of a season.
 Nowruz is the solar New Year celebration and is linked with the spring equinox.
 Persian rulers strictly adhering to Islamic precepts have tried to suppress it, but with no success.
 It was already a major festivity in the VIth century BC as the reliefs of Persepolis indicate.

 Armenian Museum: (left-above) 1667 stone water vessel similar to those found in mosques; (right-above) relief with the typical Armenian cross (another Armenian cross can be seen in the image used as background for this page);